Mason Rudolph (American football): College career

 Rudolph entered his true freshman season in 2014 as a third string behind J. W. Walsh and Daxx Garman.
 After Walsh was injured, Garman became the starter with Rudolph as his backup.
 After Garman was injured, Rudolph started his first career game against the Baylor Bears.
 During the game, Rudolph completed 13-of-25 passes for 281 yards, two touchdowns, and two interceptions.
 He remained the starter for the final two games, including the 2015 Cactus Bowl victory against the Washington Huskies.
 In three games total, Rudolph completed 49-of-86 passes for 853 yards, six touchdowns, and four interceptions.

 Rudolph was named the starter for the 2015 season, a role he held for the remainder of his tenure at Oklahoma State.

-In 2017, Rudolph was the recipient of the Johnny Unitas Golden Arm Award which is given annually to the country's outstanding senior college quarterback.
-That same season, he was also awarded the Sammy Baugh Trophy, was named second-team All Big-12 and was the Camping World Bowl MVP.
+In 2017, Rudolph led the NCAA with 4,904 passing yards.
+He was the recipient of the Johnny Unitas Golden Arm Award which is given annually to the country's outstanding senior college quarterback.
+He was also awarded the Sammy Baugh Trophy, was named second-team All Big-12, and was the Camping World Bowl MVP.

-Rudolph finished his college career starting 41 games, throwing for 13,267 yards, 90 touchdowns, and 26 interceptions.
-He also rushed for 25 yards and 17 touchdowns.
+Rudolph finished his college career starting 41 games, throwing for 13,618 yards, 92 touchdowns, and 26 interceptions.
+He also rushed for 28 yards and 17 touchdowns.